 • Vexatious requests for information, for example, requests that are designed to cause inconvenience, harassment or expense.

 • Repeated requests for the same or similar information (unless the information changes regularly, for example performance or activity information)

-In either situation, you should seek advice from the Practice Manager.
+In either situation, you should seek advice from the DPO or the Practice Manager.